About WBCF

 -

-to conserve sufficient wildlife habitat in terms of the amount of area and distribution of areas for the survival of species at risk.
+To conserve sufficient wildlife habitat in terms of the amount of area and distribution of areas for the survival of species at risk.
 There are 5 red-listed (Endangered or Threatened) and 13 blue-listed (Species of Concern) vertebrate species found in the areas around the CFA.

 -

-to maintain or enhance mule deer winter range where it is found on the CFA.
+To maintain or enhance mule deer winter range where it is found on the CFA.

 Water: